 HealthStreet Gainesville is a concept and a site for community-engaged research at UF.
 HealthStreet is a one-stop portal of entry for linking and navigating underrepresented populations to social services (food pantry, housing, criminal justice, etc.), medical and psychiatric services (MDs, nurse practitioners, drug treatment, blood pressure, glucose screenings, etc.) services, and research opportunities It is located in southwest Gainesville and includes about 10K square feet of space for faculty, staff, students, and volunteers.
 The HealthStreet suite also includes a lobby, a community center, a conference room, multiple meeting spaces, several interview rooms, two kitchen facilities and handicap accessible restrooms and shower facilities.
 HealthStreet relies on Community Health Workers (CHWs) for engagement and owns two seven- passenger vans that are used by Community Health Workers to drive to outreach locations and to provide transportation to community members.
 HealthStreet also collaborated as part of the Sentinel Network, which will grow from five sites to 18 sites with Our Community, Health.
 HealthStreet has an active Community Advisory Board, which is available to consult with Investigators.

 The Gainesville location is complementary to HealthStreet Jacksonville, which is housed on the campus of Edward Waters College, the first historically black college/university in Florida.
 HealthStreet is in the new Center for the Prevention of Health Disparities.
-Located at the center of Jacksonville's urban core, the 2,500 square foot facility provides space for community-engaged programs designed to reduce health disparities, such as HealthStreet Jacksonville and the New Town Success Zone.
+Located at the center of Jacksonville's urban core, the 2,500-square-foot facility provides space for community-engaged programs designed to reduce health disparities, such as HealthStreet Jacksonville and the New Town Success Zone.
 The new center features a lobby area, designated office space for program administration, a community room equipped with kitchen facilities, and handicap accessible restrooms and entrances.

 The centrally located Center for the Prevention of Health Disparities offers easy access to the greater Jacksonville area, and HealthStreet Jacksonville is also working in the community through rented vehicles.